mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 - sources
 ---

-This page describes the folder structure of the MPS sources that can be checked out with Git from https://github.com/JetBrains/MPS.
+This page describes the folder structure of the MPS sources that you can check out with Git from https://github.com/JetBrains/MPS.
-More information can be found in the readme of the repository.
+The readme of the repository contains more information.

 ## .idea

 The `artifacts` directory contains the artifact-related settings.
-More info can be found in [Artifacts | IntelliJ IDEA](https://www.jetbrains.com/help/idea/working-with-artifacts.html).
+[Artifacts | IntelliJ IDEA](https://www.jetbrains.com/help/idea/working-with-artifacts.html) contains more information.
 Artifacts in this project are the generated jar files such as `mps-core.jar` and `vcs-core.jar`:

 ![mps artifacts dialog](mps_artifacts.png)